2018 Spelling Bee Guidelines

-Welcome to the 26th Annual Wayland Public Schools Foundation Spelling Bee!
-We are so happy you are participating in this years event, which is comprised of 373 student spellers (that's 127 teams!)
+Welcome to the 27th Annual Wayland Public Schools Foundation Spelling Bee!
+We are so happy you are participating in this year’s event, which is comprised of 357 student spellers (that’s 119 teams!).
 Thank you for being part of this community fundraising event – we look forward to making it a special memory for your child.

-The Bee is on Sunday, March 26th, from 12:00-4:30pm at Wayland High School.
+The Bee is on Sunday, March 18th, from 12:00-4:30pm at Wayland High School.
 Within this block of time, your child will be assigned a 35-minute period for her or his round.
-A schedule listing teams and time slots is now posted on our website.
-Please note that because of the large number of participants this year, all fifth graders will compete at either 3:20 or 3:55; please check the schedule carefully to determine your location.
-PLEASE PLAN TO ARRIVE AT YOUR SPELLING LOCATION 10 -15 MNUTES PRIOR TO THE START TIME.
+A schedule listing teams and time slots is available here.
+Please note that all fifth graders will compete at 3:55pm; please check the schedule carefully to determine your location.
+PLEASE PLAN TO ARRIVE AT YOUR SPELLING LOCATION 10-15 MINUTES PRIOR TO THE START TIME.

 Some guidelines for day of the Bee: